BenMradB/MERN_AUTH_EmailVerifications_Forgot-Reset-Passwords/README.md

 # MERN_AUTH
 This is a boilerplate for MERN Authentication that stores JWT in an HTTP-Only cookie.
-It alo uses Redux Toolikt
+It alo uses Redux Toolikt + Email Verification(Nodemailer) while creating new accounts + forgot&reset password functionnality

 ## Installation